waelhammoudeh/overpass-4-slackware/README.md

 Updated the bash script for database update "update_op_db.sh" in the Guide.
 The updated script is needed for new upgraded "getdiff" program.
-The program output file "newerFiles.txt" has changed format, old format is not compatible with the format.
+The program output file "newerFiles.txt" has changed format, old format is not compatible with the new format.

+Note: Watch for new (needed) updates to this guide ... soon I hope.

 ##### This guide is a work in progress!